Evarts Worcester Farr

-Evarts Worcester Farr (October 10, 1840 – November 30, 1880) was a U.S. Representative from New Hampshire.
+Evarts Worcester Farr (October 10, 1840 – November 30, 1880) was a U.S. representative from New Hampshire.

 Early life

 Born in Littleton, New Hampshire, Farr attended the common schools and Dartmouth College.

-On May 19, 1861 he married Ellen Frances Burpee Farr with whom he had three children.
+On May 19, 1861, he married Ellen Frances Burpee Farr with whom he had three children.

 American Civil War service

 During the Civil War, he entered the Union Army as First Lieutenant of Company G, 2nd New Hampshire Volunteer Regiment, and served as Major in the Eleventh Regiment, New Hampshire Volunteer Infantry.
+Farr lost his right arm in the Battle of Williamsburg, but returned to service two months later.

 Postwar career

 Following the war, he studied law, was admitted to the bar in 1867 and commenced practice in Littleton, New Hampshire.
 He served as assistant assessor of internal revenue, 1865–1869, and as assessor of internal revenue 1869–1873.
 He was solicitor for Grafton County, 1873–1879, and was a member of the Executive Council of New Hampshire in 1876.

 Congressional service

 Farr was elected as a Republican to the Forty-sixth and Forty-seventh Congresses.
 Farr served from March 4, 1879, until his death.
 Farr did not serve in the Forty-seventh Congress because he died before it convened.